SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/MCPToolCall.md

 * `"timeout"`: **(Number, Optional, default `30`)**

     * Overall per-call timeout in seconds.
-Bounds the whole operation — transport connect, the `initialize` handshake, and the tool call — via `asyncio.wait_for`, so a server that connects but never completes the handshake cannot block the worker.
+Bounds the whole operation (transport connect, the `initialize` handshake, and the tool call) via `asyncio.wait_for`, so a server that connects but never completes the handshake cannot block the worker.

 * `"onError"`: **(String, Optional, default `"raise"`)**